crossprogramming/crossprogramming.github.io/_posts/2018-02-15-running-ansible-on-windows.md

 ````

 <h2 id="conclusion">Conclusion</h2>
-Ansible can be run on all operating systems with similar developer experience.
+Ansible can be run on many operating systems with similar developer experience, as long as they are [supported by Docker](https://docs.docker.com/install/#supported-platforms).
 Just because a tool is not officially supported on Windows or it's *nix only, doesn't mean you have to forget about it - dockerize it and start using it!

 <h2 id="resources">Resources</h2>